markostanimirovic/re-streamer/README.md

 Fruits: Apple
 ```

-because our subscriber function prints that value.
+because our subscription prints that value.
 Also, we can add multiple subscriptions to our stream.
 Let's add one more and emit new fruit.

 ```clojure